anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 Look's pretty easy, huh?
 Let's go step by step:

 ### 1. Create your neural network with trainable parameters
-Definition of neural networks can be very broad, but for learning purposes let's imagine it as a function that takes a number input of any size, and multiplies it with some `parameters`.
+The definition of neural networks can be very broad, but for learning purposes let's imagine it as a function that takes a number input of any size, and multiplies it with some `parameters`.
 These parameters are created randomly.
 The key part here is that after this step, you process the results with some kind of a non-linear function, and re-iterate these steps many times with different parameters, of course.

 It can be a little bit hard to understand this concept, but it is actually ***very*** simple.
 You'll see how simple it is when you see the code for it.
-But you should note that number of parameters depends on the data you will feed.
+However, you should note that the number of parameters depends on the data you will feed.
 For our simple case, consider we are trying to learn the AND gate.
 If you don't know, you can think of the AND gate is a function that takes two values, 0 or 1, and returns 0 if any of the inputs is 0, and 1 otherwise.
 It looks like this: